Haitam-Elgharras/E-Commerce-Angular-App/Commandes.md

 # To create a new Angular project
 ng new my-app

+## This course for Version 16 of angular
+To create an angular projec in v17 with the app module like version 16
+- ng new my-app --no-standalone

+# To add bootstrap and boostrap icons to the project
+- npm install bootstrap bootstrap-icons then add the path of the bootstrap css file to the styles array in the angular.json file

+ ## Work with json-server for front-end testing
+    - npm install -g json-server
+    - create a data/db.json file
+    - run the cmd `json-server -w data/db.json -p 3000`

+## To generate an interface in any language
+    - go to json to typescript for example then paste the json object and generate the interface

+## Public properties in the component class
+ - Any prop that will be used in the html should be public to avoid build errors.

 # To run the Angular project
 ng serve
 this command will compile and bundle the application and start the server